-Tocci, L. (2015, August).
+Tocci, L. (2017, August).
 Lubricants Industry Factbook

-(2) GPY is defined as gallons per v
+(1) Source: EIA website(www.eia.gov) (2) GPY is defined as gallons per year

 (3) Company estimates (data reported by DOE as of '95 and '96).
-Management estimates the "Re-Refined" segment to be 35%

-(4) RFO includes: burning for energy, feedstock for VGO production, and as use as a cutter stock, blend stock and other non-base oil feedstock uses
+Management estimates the "Re-Refined" segment to be 35% (4) RFO includes: burning for energy, feedstock for VGO production, and as use as a cutter stock, blend stock and other non-base oil feedstock uses